bluekvirus/Stage.js/implementation/HOWTO.md

 ```
 alias: `Application.page()`.

+**Tip:** When defining template for a context you can use one of the four ways we support:

+* \#id -- local html template by DOM id;
+* @\*\*/\*.html -- remote html templates;
+* 'html string' -- single line html string;
+* ['html str1', 'html str2', ...] -- array of html strings;

+**Note:** To enable remote template support, you need to configure `viewTemplates` through `Application.setup()`.

+**Note:** Remote view templates will only be fetched once and then cached and reused within the client side application.
+Additional view instances using the same remote template will not trigger another loading process.

+**Note:** Remote templates should be combined into a single `all.json` file before going into production deployment.
+This is already supported by our build tool.
+Check your build configure file to enable this auto processing.
+You don *NOT* need to care about this `all.json` file.
+It is automatically loaded once you've set the `viewTemplates` configure.

 #####Navigate within a context
 In the above code example, the `onNavigateTo` method handles the `context:navigate-to` event.
 This event will get triggered on the context if the application switched to `MyContextA`.